David-Pugh/OS-GreenSpace-Cardiff/README.md

 ## Viewing the Shapefile with QGIS
 [QGIS](https://www.qgis.org/en/site/) is a free and Open Source Geographic Information System.
 It allows you to create, edit, visualise, analyse and publish geospatial information on Windows, Mac, Linux and BSD.
 Its a great starting point to make sure the downloaded shapefile is ok and understand what it contains.

 Create a new project withn QGIS and add a vector layer - select the .shp file and it will load the data.
 The Greenspace sites and access points can be loaded as seperate layers - the latter appearing as dots and the former as polygons.
+A snapshot of the greenspaces near Cardiff City Centre are shown below at a scale of 1:25000; if you are familiar with the areas you can see Bute Park alongside the River Taff (bottom left) and Roath Park and its lake (top right).
+However, just teh layers themselves are not that useful!
+Lets look at adding a map behind them.

 ![Greenspaces near Cardiff Centre as viewed in QGIS](/img/Cardiff_greenspace_qgis.png?raw=true "Optional Title")